Modiwl QXL-1115:

 Learning Outcomes

-- Students will be familiar with and able to describe the properties of sounds, and understand how these properties affect the way sounds behave.
+- Describe the properties of sounds and demonstrate how these properties affect the behaviour of sounds.

-- Students will develop the ability to recognise and identify different sounds, and to transcribe them using the IPA.
+- Recognise and identify different sounds and transcribe them using the IPA.

 Assessment method